Family of man killed by Harford deputies says he had 'unmanageable' pain

 Jennifer talked about her husband's death Monday in an interview at the couple's Whiteford home.
 She was joined by his sister and mother-in-law.

-Jennifer said that while her husband had not used opiates in the last two years, he had recently tried to use medical marijuana but it wasn't enough for his "unmanageable" pain or his mental illness.
+Jennifer said that while her husband had not used opiates in the past two years, he had recently tried to use medical marijuana but that it wasn't enough for his "unmanageable" pain or his mental illness.

 "His loneliness was profound.
 His isolation was profound," she said.
 "And I was powerless over that."